The Early Years & Final Days of William Shakespeare ~ with Music & Songs -

 With degrees from Northwestern University and Cal State U in Northridge, and after a storied career as a stage actress, playing Beatrice in "Much Ado About Nothing," Ophelia in "Hamlet," Hermia in "A Midsummer's Night Dream," Julia in "Two Gentlemen of Verona" and other roles; as an acting, voice & speech coach, a public speaking & accent reduction instructor at UCLA Extension, a corporate consultant & course developer in the US & abroad, and as the author of "Speak with Passion, Speak with Power," Pamela is thrilled to be returning to her roots in the theater with EVER WILL.

-Flanked by Emily Serebryany and Firouzeh Banki, Pamela wishes to thank them and Dr. James Dohn, Michael and Johanna Hollowich, Dr. Connie Fischer, Sandford Robbins, Jane Brockman, Ted Graeber, Rudy Vucelich, Rajkumar Rajappan, Gynene Smith, Alex Lombardi, Annie Zuckerman, Lisette Torres, Tiiu Lukk, Kim DeCelles, Richard Kline, Tina Misuraca Coover, Thursa Stair, Diana Thomason, David & Kinga Attias, Seth Kibel, Nick Marconato, Jennifer Boyd, & Erica Parrish, for their generous donations.
+Flanked by Emily Serebryany and Firouzeh Banki, Pamela thanks them and Dr. James Dohn, Michael and Johanna Hollowich, Dr. Connie Fischer, Sandford Robbins, Jane Brockman, Ted Graeber, Rudy Vucelich, Rajkumar Rajappan, Gynene Smith, Alex Lombardi, Annie Zuckerman, Lisette Torres, Tiiu Lukk, Kim DeCelles, Richard Kline, Tina Misuraca Coover, Thursa Stair, Diana Thomason, David & Kinga Attias, Seth Kibel, Nick Marconato, Jennifer Boyd, & Erica Parrish, for their generous donations.

 "Your support allows us to continue moving forward with this testament to the inspiration that Shakespeare is and to his superpowers of following his star and working hard, consistently and collaboratively to support his family and be a contribution for all time!"